rickhenderson/data-science/week1.md

 ## Subsetting
 Subsetting can be used to get subsets of objects in R.
-- _[_ returns and object of the same class, can be used to select more than one element
+- _[_ returns an object of the same class, can be used to select more than one element
 - _[[_ extracts elements of a list or dataframe
 - _$_ extracts elements of a list or dataframe by name
 - Subsets can be created using logical index as well as numeric indexes